thephpleague/uri-src/docs/uri/7.0/urn.md

 <p class="message-notice">Available since version <code>7.6.0</code></p>

-The `League\Uri\Urn` is a specific class developped around URN creation and manipulation as defined in [RFC8141](https://datatracker.ietf.org/doc/html/rfc8141).
+The `League\Uri\Urn` is a specific class developed around URN creation and manipulation as defined in [RFC8141](https://datatracker.ietf.org/doc/html/rfc8141).

 <p class="message-notice">The class handles a subset of URI schemes as defined by <a href="https://datatracker.ietf.org/doc/html/rfc8141">RF8141</a>.